 21. Do yoga at WildHeart Canmore

-WildHeart studio in downtown Canmore offers a wide range of yoga and barre classes.
+WildHeart studio in downtown Canmore offers various yoga and barre classes.
 You can now enjoy them in-studio or online.
 Donβt forget to check out their WildHeart clothing and other local brands they support when you come for class.

 22. Bike the mountainous Goat Creek Trail from Canmore to Banff